Jorah Dannenberg

-I teach courses and write papers in moral philosophy.
-In the Spring, I'll be teaching a course at Dartmouth Co.
-Next fall, I'll be starting a position at Brandeis University.
+I teach courses and write papers in moral philosophy at Brandeis University.

 I am also very interested in political philosophy, epistemology, philosophy of language, philosophy of action, and philosophy and literature (including especially film)I have taught courses that touch on all these areas.
 Some of my written work touches on them too - especially where they overlap with, or shed new light on, the questions about morality that interest me most.